0%

 Arbiters

 Powerful souls with ONGOING or activated effects.
-Will shatter if concealed and then revealed in a lane.
+Will be Stunned (flipped face down) if linked and later revealed on the battlefield.

 Attack

-To initiate a battle in a lane where you control at least one active spirit.
+To initiate a battle in a plane where you control at least one active spirit.
 Costs 2 Souls.

 Banish